deslicer/dev1666/README.md

 9. **Open your web browser to http://localhost:8087 and verify the web interface loads successfully**

-10. **Test your AI Sidekick with these queries:**
+10. **Test your AI Sidekick with these queries:**(If you could run any workflow, continue with next lab)
+   - "Hey Sidekick, What tools and workflows are available?"
    - "Run a system health check"
-   - "List all available data sources"
+   - "List all available indexes"
-   - "Use index analysis flow to analyze data and provide actionable insights"
+   - "Use index analysis flow to analyze data in index=s4c_www and provide actionable insights"

 **Detailed Instructions:**
 Follow the complete guide: [setup-your-personal-ai-sidekick.md](./setup-your-personal-ai-sidekick.md)